g-chauvel/zuul-jobs/roles/fetch-zuul-cloner/README.rst

 Fetch the zuul-cloner shim and install to the destination.

+**Role Variables**

 .. zuul:rolevar:: repo_src_dir

    Location of the Zuul source repositories.

-.. zuul:rolevar:: destination
+.. zuul:rolevar:: fetch_zuul_cloner_virtualenv
+   :default: ``/usr/zuul-env``

-   Where to install the zuul-cloner shim.
-This should be the full path and filename.
+   The path to the virtualenv to install the shim.
+See the ensure-pip role for details of virtualenv creation.